+31 (0)73 - 220 2000 | info@brandcompliance.com

 Accreditation can be obtained by submitting an application to the RvA.
 It can be requested by a certification, verification and inspection body and by a laboratory.
 The RvA conducts a preliminary investigation.
 It then conducts office surveys on an annual basis at the institution that carries out certifications under accreditation, in order to continue monitoring.

-Accredited organizations may use an accreditation mark (logo) on certificates and other communications as proof of accreditation.
+Accredited organizations may use an accreditation mark (logo) on certificates and other communications as proof.

-Brand Compliance is accredited for ISO 17021 (Registration number C548) and may perform audits under accreditation for ISO 27001, NEN 7510 cluster B and various ISO 9001 scopes.
+Brand Compliance is accredited for ISO 17021 (Registration number C548) and may perform audits under accreditation for ISO 27001, NEN 7510 and various ISO 9001 scopes.

 Accreditation